carsonhatch94/SecretSanta/README.md

 Created as a part of my "One Session Project" challenge.

-Learned more about Zip, All, and Method Groups
+Learned more about Zip, All, Method Groups, and SMTP automation